Optimized Correlation Measures in Holography

-For our arguments to hold, we will need that $\ket{\psi}_{UU'}$ exists and lives in the large-$N$ CFT Hilbert space $\mathcal{H}$.
-This is not immediately obvious, given that the purifying subsystem has unbounded dimension.
+For our arguments to hold, we will need to assume that $\ket{\psi}_{UU'}$ exists and lives in the large-$N$ CFT Hilbert space $\mathcal{H}_{\text{CFT}}$.
+This is not immediately obvious, given that the purifying subsystem may have unbounded, but finite, dimension.
 As a heuristic argument for why these assumptions are reasonable, we note that we are free to tune our regulator to make $\mathcal{H}$ have arbitrarily large, but finite, dimension.
 A caveat is that we are ultimately limited by a minimal cutoff scale that vanishes in the infinite-$N$ limit.
-The ideas is then to keep tuning $\mathcal{H}$ until it can fit such a $\ket{\psi}_{UU'}$.
+Modulo this caveat, the idea is then to keep tuning $\mathcal{H}$ until it can fit such a $\ket{\psi}_{UU'}$.
 For a particular choice of $\alpha$, it may be possible that there exists a suitably finite bound on the dimension of the purifying subsystem, in which case this assumption is unnecessary.
 This is the case for $E_P$.

-Now expand $\ket{\psi}_{UU'}$ in the basis of holographic states with semi-classical duals, with the added constraint that each state in the expansion also be a geometric purification of $\rho_U$:
+Now expand $\ket{\psi}_{UU'}$ in the basis of holographic states with semi-classical duals, with the added property that each state in the expansion also be a geometric purification of $\rho_U$:

-such that $\tr_{U'} \ket{\phi_i}\bra{\phi_i}_{U} = \rho_{U}$ for all $i$.
-Writing $p_i = |c_i|^2$, we can lower bound $E_{\alpha}$ as follows:
+such that $\tr_{U'} \ket{\phi_i}\bra{\phi_i}_{UU'} = \rho_{U}$ for all $i$.
+Writing $p_i = |c_i|^2$, we can lower bound $E^{\alpha}$ as follows: